 Fiber is a nutrient missing from most processed foods.
-It eases digestion and helps you feel full so that you don’t overeat.
+Fiber eases digestion and helps you feel full so you don’t overeat.

 6. Spare the starch

 Try to avoid frozen entrées that solely contain starch, such as macaroni and cheese, suggests Taylor.
 Instead, choose more balanced options that also contain lean protein and vegetables.

-“If you crave the comfort of a starchy meal, limit the portion to half or three-quarters of the entrée.
-Then include a source of protein and some vegetables, like a hard-boiled egg and side salad,” she says.
+“If you crave the comfort of a starchy meal, eat only half the portion of the meal, then balance out the meal with a source of protein and some vegetables, like a hard-boiled egg and side salad,” she says.
 “Balance is key to supporting your overall health and quieting those carb and sugar cravings.”

 Frozen meals can be notoriously high in sodium and saturated fat.
-“The worst frozen meals have more than 700 grams of sodium and more than 4 to 5 grams of saturated fat,” advises Ms. Zumpano.
+“The worst frozen meals have more than 700 grams of sodium and more than 4 to 5 grams of saturated fat,” says Taylor.

-It’s best to limit the sodium in your frozen entrees to 600 grams or less, and the saturated fat to 3 grams or less.
+It’s best to limit the sodium in your frozen meals to 600 milligrams or less, and the saturated fat to 3 grams or less.

-8. Say no to trans fat and sugar
+8. Say no to trans fats and sugar

-Avoid any meal containing trans fat, says Ms. Zumpano.
+Avoid any meal containing trans fats, says Taylor.
 The FDA has ruled it unsafe for human consumption.
-Adds Ms. Taylor, “Scan the ingredients list for ‘partially hydrogenated oils,’ a fancier term for trans fat.”
+Here’s her pro-tip: “Scan the ingredients list for ‘partially hydrogenated oils,’ a fancier term for trans fats.”

 But when you need the convenience of a frozen entrée, these tips can guide your choices.